ActorExpose/Ransomware-Builder-1/README.md

 # Ransomware-Builder
-To learn how it works visit this video: https://m.youtube.com/watch?v=OLRUczGXULg Follow me on Discord: https://discord.gg/nTFsWf7
+To learn, how it works visit this video: https://m.youtube.com/watch?v=OLRUczGXULg

+Follow me on Discord: https://discord.gg/nTFsWf7